NWChemEx/.github/docs/source/documenting/writing_design_documentation.rst

 The NWChemEx project is a massive undertaking and involves a large number of developers.
 One of the primary reasons we need design documentation is to outline the software infrastructure.
-This includes outlining the overall project (design documents in this repo) and each sub-project (design documents in the respective sub-repo).
+This includes outlining the overall project (design documents in this repo) and each sub (design documents in the respective sub-repo).
 In theory, a new developer (or an established developer who needs refreshers) should be able to start from the design documentation in this repo and find their way to the source code component of interest purely